 What is an Ophthalmologist?

-Ophthalmic Partners of Pennsylvania and New Jersey provides ophthalmology services for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Ophthalmic Partners provides ophthalmology services for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.

 Ophthalmology is a medical specialty related to eye anatomy, function, and treatment of diseases of the eye.
 Several subspecialties of ophthalmology include corneal and external disease, glaucoma, neuro-ophthalmology, ophthalmic pathology, ophthalmic plastic surgery, pediatric ophthalmology, and vitreoretinal diseases.